 Benefits Statement & Hero

 See another example, below.
-This is the hero banner on our Web Design Services landing page.
-In this image, our hero is experiencing the joys of having an easy to use, updated website for his small business.
+This was the hero banner on our Web Design Services page.
+In this image, our hero/customer avatar is experiencing the joys of having an easy to use, updated website for his small business.

 Copywriting & Web Page Formatting